Which Lufthansa Lounges Let You Purchase a Day Pass From €39 (~$44)? Which Lufthansa Lounges Let You Purchase a Day Pass From €39 (~$44)?

-Earn Bonus Points
+Bonus Points

 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
+Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-In mid-2021, Lufthansa introduced the ability to purchase business class lounge access starting from €39 (~$42).
-When this started, there were different options and locations.
-Over time, Lufthansa has streamlined its process and raised the price from 29 to 39 euros.
-Now, it offers access to a distinct group of its business class lounges for a fee that varies by location.
-In this article, we'll discuss how to purchase Lufthansa lounge access.
+In mid-2021, Lufthansa introduced the option to purchase business class lounge access starting from €39 (~$44).
+Initially, there were different options and locations.
+But over time, Lufthansa has streamlined its offerings and raised the price from €29 to €39.

-Lounge Access Terms
+Lufthansa Lounge Access Terms

 • Children under two enter free when accompanied by an adult.

-• Passengers in airline uniforms can't enter.
+• Passengers in airline uniforms are not allowed.

 • Lounge access for entrepreneurial purposes is not permitted.